 The longer a down bag is stored in its compressed state, the longer it will take to spring back to its natural loft (which it will, if you don’t ruin it with chemicals or heat).
 Conditioning with steam will speed up the process considerably.

 Not always.
-A higher loft number (or ‘fill power’) down isn’t necessarily warmer.
-It just means that you need to use less of it than a lower-rated down to achieve the same warmth.
-A 600+Loft can be as warm as an 850+Loft bag but it won’t be as light or compressible.
+A higher ‘fill power’ down isn’t necessarily warmer.
+It just means that you need to use less of it than a lower fill power down to achieve the same warmth.
+A 650+Loft can be as warm as an 850+Loft bag but it won’t be as light or compressible.

-Our down sleeping bag range and other down products range from a 600+Loft to 850+Loft.
+Our down sleeping bag lineup and other down products range from a 650+Loft to 850+Loft.
 To calculate this rating, a one-ounce sample of down is compressed and then allowed to expand in a special cylinder.
-The total volume the down expands to (measured in cubic inches) makes up its loft number.
-That means that a 750+Loft down would fill at least 750 cubic inches.
+The total volume the down expands to (measured in cubic inches) makes up its fill power.
+That means that an ounce of 750+Loft down would fill at least 750 cubic inches.

 OUR SLEEPING BAG LOFT RATINGS

 All of our down at Sea to Summit is tested by the IDFL (and our own labs) for over 30 qualities including fill power, cleanliness, hydrophobic quality and down-content ratio.
 This certificate is then provided with all our down sleeping bags.
-As far as we know, we’re one of the only companies to do this.
+Sea to Summit was the first company to provide consumer-facing information of this kind.